joelcarlson/radiomics/README.md

 Continuing in this fashion for each grey level, we end up with a GLCM filled with counts.

-By convention, we sum the GLCM with it's transpose, to obtain the final GLCM:
+By convention, we sum the GLCM and the GLCMs transpose to obtain a symmetric matrix:

 <img src="http://i.imgur.com/GdVzVxN.png" height="227px" width="829px" />